isomerpages/nlb-biblioasia/index.md

               url: /vol-16/issue-2/jul-sep-2020/

     - infopic:
-        title: "A Bite of History: Betel Chewing in Singapore"
+        title: A Bite of History: Betel Chewing in Singapore
         subtitle: Highlights
         description: Fiona Lim and Geoffrey Pakiam look at this time-honoured tradition – once a mainstay in Malay, Indian and Peranakan homes – that has since fallen out of fashion.
         button: Read this article